 Again, while we acknowledge the growth of ESG/SRI investments, we believe the AUM totals inflate the actual market for ESG/SRI investments.

-Concinnity believes that the Bloomberg Intelligence report regarding ESG AUMs is the most reflective of the actual ESG Investment market
+Concinnity believes that the below Bloomberg FSRC graph regarding ESG AUMs is more reflective of the actual ESG Investment market.

 The graphs below are from a 2016 US Trust survey.
 The graphs show that interest in Social Impact Investments has increased over the last three years, and is largest in the following groups: